 Occupation

 Your job affects your premium, particularly for income protection cover.
-Office-based roles are the cheapest to insure, while trades, construction, and manual labour roles attract higher premiums due to increased injury risk.
-Students may be rated based on their intended occupation.
+Office-based professionals attract the lowest premiums, while trades, construction, and manual labour roles cost more due to increased injury risk.
+Students may be rated based on their intended or current occupation.

 💰